 According to Mr Warne, his experience of fraud on eBay was buying a set of ‘official Singapore studio release’ West Wing DVDs from a user named ‘Kissoii_DVD’.

 “Of course, he had the full compliment of positive feedback from ‘very happy’ customers.
 When they arrived, they were a bad pirated copy.
 “The DVDs had been compressed to fit onto 4.2GB discs (which had been pressed in a factory, but presumably mastered on DVD-R) and I had two copies of disc 1, and no disc 2.”

 At the time eBay offered a buyer protection scheme (subsequently abandoned unless payments are made using eBay’s sister company PayPal), but to make a claim a professional valuation was needed.
 This would have cost $30, while eBay would have deducted a $25 processing fee.
 The net result would have been a $15 return on Mr Warne’s original $70 purchase.

 Mr Warne chose to pursue eBay’s dispute resolution process to see if he could convince the seller to return his money.

-At the very least this can affect the persons ability to buy and sell items on eBay and at the worst can affect them in other areas of business or life.
-As such it should be a matter of concern for the 17,000 Australian sellers who make their primary living from the site, as well as the tens of thousands of people who regularly use the site for purchases.
+At the very least this can affect the persons ability to buy and sell items on eBay while at the worst it can affect them in other areas of business or life.
+It should be a matter of concern for the 17,000 Australian sellers who make their primary living from the site, as well as the tens of thousands of people who regularly use the site for purchases.

-Even more concerning to Australian users is the company’s lack of a physical presence in Australia.
-This allows it to skirt its way around laws that companies with a physical presence can’t.
+Just as concerning to Australian users is the company’s lack of a physical presence in the country.
+This allows it to skirt its way around laws that bricks and mortar stores can’t.

 When a problem occurs with a transaction or feedback comment, eBay Australia’s five million Australian customers find themselves with little avenue for action, apart from firing off emails to the company, or discussing the problem online with remotely located service representatives, who in turn tell you to fire off an email.